jdberry/tag/README.md

         tag -m | --match <tags> <file>...
 Display files with matching tags tag -l | --list <file>...
 List the tags on file tag -f | --find <tags>              Find all files with tags
-      <tags> is be a comma-separated list of tag names.
+      <tags> is a comma-separated list of tag names.

 ### Add tag(s) to a file: